apache/causeway-site/content/contributors/recreating-an-archetype.md

 and then update the generated files:

-    groovy ../../../scripts/updateGeneratedArchetypeSources.groovy -n $ISISCPN -v 1.2.3
+    groovy ../../../scripts/updateGeneratedArchetypeSources.groovy -n $ISISCPN -v $ISISPAR

 where:

-- $ISISCPN is the component name set earlier (`simpleapp` or `todoapp`)
+- `$ISISCPN` is the component name set earlier (`simpleapp` or `todoapp`)
-- 1.2.3 is the version of isis core that is to be the parent of the generated archetype,
+- `$ISISPAR` is the version of isis core that is to be the parent of the generated archetype,
     - this will usually be the same as `$ISISREL` unless a patch/interim release of the archetype.

 ### Test the archetype